Discover the top 20 apple cider vinegar benefits for heart-health, gut-health, brain-health, weight loss, and more. 🍎

 Like all protocols for people with medical conditions and/or taking prescription drugs, it’s important to consult your physician about dietary changes.

 It’s also worth noting that ACV should be diluted and taken in small amounts.
 It should never be dosed in large quantities for an extended period of time.
-A couple of tablespoons with a meal is good, or similar moderation.
+A couple of tablespoons with a meal or before bed is good, or paced out across the day.

 Hormesis Diet: 10 Bioactive Foods